 Jesus’ sermons in the Gospels set forth many divine mandates we must obey.
 Also, giving consistently and cheerfully of our time, energy, and possessions are basic Christian obligations that maintain spiritual health.
 Anyone concerned about spiritual well-being will find health-enhancing instructions in most Bible passages.

 Not much physical exercise is done on the knees, but a substantial amount of spiritual exercise is.
-A person improves his spiritual health by committing to pray regularly.
+A person improves their spiritual health by committing to pray regularly.

 Volumes have been written about the theology, philosophy, practicality, postures, and purpose of prayer.
-Some claim to believe in it fervently, but seldom do it.
-Others confess that they are not people of faith, denying a belief in God but occasionally find themselves in crisis that makes them pray in desperation.
+Some claim to believe in it fervently, but seldom pray.
+Others confess that they are not people of faith, denying a belief in God, but they occasionally find themselves in a crisis that makes them pray in desperation.
 Prayer is how we communicate with our Maker.

-When there is no communication with God, it is not because He is silent and involved elsewhere but because we are quiet and inattentive.
+When there is no communication with God, it is not because He is silent and involved elsewhere, but because we are quiet and inattentive.
 We never need to wonder whether He is available.
-God is omnipresent not just in an abstract sense but in what we see around us.
-We see His handiwork in humanity, nature, food, weather, deeds, health, daily survival, and in the plethora of good that makes up our lives.
+God is omnipresent not just in an abstract sense, but in what we see around us.
+We see His handiwork in humanity, nature, weather, health, daily survival, and the plethora of good that makes up our lives.
 This broader view of God’s presence inspires us to maintain harmony with Him.
-Often we recite a prayer listing ways in which He might treat us kindly and graciously.
+Often we recite a prayer, listing ways in which He might treat us graciously.
 Such a list, however, may distort the relationship, suggesting that God should serve us instead of us serving Him.

 When Moses saw a burning bush, he was drawn to it and found God there.
-How intriguing that he could readily accept the presence of God in that unusual happening!
+How intriguing that he could readily accept the presence of God in that unusual setting!
 The conversation that took place there forever changed the course of human history.
-Not all that God said pleased Moses, but it compelled him.
-He became God’s spokesman.

-Prayer also helps us recognize our weaknesses.
+Besides strengthening our relationship with God, prayer also helps us recognize our weaknesses.
 Humans usually ignore, rationalize, or legitimize their sins.
-But a person who regularly prays knows that while he can ignore God, he cannot hide from Him.
-Confession does not impress God with the gravity of sins a person committed; rather, it enables the confessor to learn about himself.
-A person doesn’t appreciate the boundless grace of God when he has never discovered his need for it.
+But a person who regularly prays knows that while they can ignore God, they cannot hide from Him.
+Confession does not impress God with the gravity of sins a person committed; rather, it enables the confessor to learn about themselves.
+A person doesn’t appreciate the boundless grace of God when they have never discovered their need for it.
 Those who openly discuss their shortcomings with God experience His grace and power to overcome.

 Is it right to expect miracles in response to prayer?
 The answer is the subject of ongoing, sincere, soul-searching conversation among believers.
 Jesus assured: